beyondessential/tamanu/docs/api/lan.md

-# API Endpoint Docs
+# LAN server API Endpoint Docs

 Route implementations can be found in: `packages/lan/app/routes`

 TODO:
   - Add explanation of how route permissions work.
-  - Sync route

 ### Suggestions